 Free Up Spectrum for Innovation, Rural Broadband, 5G and IoT/IIoT: Wireless spectrum is a valuable resource that can help support innovative and cost-effective connectivity solutions across the nation.
 Auctioning additional spectrum licenses alone cannot meet the ever-growing demand for data and innovative pathways to market.
 Unlicensed spectrum is an essential complement to licensed spectrum and can open new applications and markets in innovative and dynamic ways as Wi-Fi has ably demonstrated.
 NTIA’s recent declarations that broadband networks based solely on unlicensed spectrum are “unreliable” goes against the positive performance of many such networks done right and should be reconsidered.

 Wireless broadband use has skyrocketed in recent years.
 Demand for wireless data and broadband speed is expected to continue to grow exponentially.
 The FCC and NTIA should continue to free up additional licensed and unlicensed spectrum real estate by building on recent actions.
 They include the Educational Broadband Service Tribal Priority Window (2.5 GHz); the opening of Citizens Broadband Radio Service (3.5 GHz) and TV White Space (470-790 MHz) for licensed and lightly licensed use with Spectrum Access System services; and the opening of an enormous swath of spectrum (1.2 GHz) in the 6 GHz band for unlicensed use such as Wi-Fi 6E, LTE-style mobile and microwave backhaul.
 The two agencies should continue to pave the way for 5G, V2X for autonomous/connected vehicles, and IoT/IIoT for smart everything and more with low-band, mid-band and high-band (mmWave) spectrum reform and reallocations under licensed, lightly licensed and unlicensed strictures from sub-GHz to at least 100 GHz.
+Work to catalyze the development and adoption of open, interoperable, and standards-based networks such as Open Radio Access Networks (O-RAN) through the Public Wireless Supply Chain Innovation Fund funded through the CHIPS and Science Act of 2022 to help drive wireless innovation, foster competition, and strengthen supply chain resilience.

 The FCC and NTIA should strive to increase competition and availability of services through additional and innovative access to licensed and unlicensed spectrum.
 They should maximize the potential for unlicensed use of TV White Space spectrum with its non-line-of-site capabilities and reach well suited to remote rural service provision.
 They also should allow schools, libraries, nonprofit organizations, local governments and tribes the opportunities to obtain unused educational broadband service and other spectrum licenses to serve rural markets.
+Pass H.R.
+3565, the Spectrum Auction Reauthorization Act of 2023 including the allocation of a percentage of future auction funds to recapitalize the NTIA Middle Mile Grant program.

 Congressional Broadband Reforms and Initiatives